danialgoodwin/ultimate-city/README.md

         - living.
 Common area with kitchen, tv(s), games, books
         - Recreation.
 Gym, ping-pong, board/card games, video games, child play area (plastic playground).
 Live video feeds 24/7 to see if things are being used or not (low-quality for privacy, at least for publically available video feed).
 - Also keep in mind for first floor:
-    - fire station, police, community services, city maintenance, city services, court, water treatment, waste treatment, waste, recycle,
+    - fire station, police, community services, city maintenance, city services, court, water treatment, waste treatment, waste, recycle, hospital, amusement park
 - Lots of support for small/local businesses and startups
 - Scattered buildings and spaces that inspire.
 Regular cost-efficient rectangular buildings mostly.
 - No AirBnb allowed?
 Tourists should be staying in hotel?
 Have a tourism center?
 Tourists should be able to get fully around with public transit